Gaza compta

-Gaza compta is a species of sea snail, a marine gastropod mollusk in the family Margaritidae.
+Gaza compta is a species of sea snail, a marine gastropod mollusc in the family Margaritidae.

 Description

 The size of the shell varies between 23 mm and 28 mm.
 The pale beige shell has a weak spiral sculpture.
 But the first two whorls of the teleoconch have a purple color and they show some marked axial undulations.

 Distribution

 This species occurs in the Atlantic Ocean off Southeast Brazil at depths between 700 m and 800 m.